Model-free Optimization and Experimental Validation of RIS-assisted Wireless Communications under Rich Multipath Fading: Numerical and Experimental Results

-The performance of the proposed CE algorithm and the benchmarks is studied on different numbers of iterations.
-The simulation results and the experiment results are given in Fig. \ref{sim_ite} and Fig. \ref{exp_ite}, respectively.
+The performance of the proposed CE algorithm and the benchmarks is studied on different numbers of iterations as illustrated in Fig. \ref{result_ite}.

-For the simulations shown in Fig. \ref{sim_ite}, the proposed CE algorithm increases the SNR from around -3.4 dB to 7.5 dB after 5 iterations, which then surpass the benchmarking algorithms with a SNR advantage of 9 dB.

-From Fig. \ref{exp_ite}, it can be seen without RIS the average SNR is only 4.7 dB, while the MH and SA converge to an inferior sub-optimal solution at 7 dB.
-The proposed CE algorithm enhances the SNR to over 12 dB, which outperforms the benchmarks by more than 5 dB.

-Both simulation and experiment results demonstrate that the CE algorithm outperforms the MH and the SA benchmarks on the SNR improvement by several dB.
-Due to the channel difference between simulations and experiments, the performance difference between Fig. \ref{sim_ite} and Fig. \ref{exp_ite} at the initial iterations is marginal.

-\subsubsection{\textbf{Channel Hardening}}
+For the simulations shown in Fig. \ref{sim_ite}, the average SNR is only -1.9 dB without RIS.
+The proposed CE algorithm increases the SNR to around 16 dB, which outperforms the MH, the SA and the CSM benchmarks when the CE converges (from 10 iterations).
+From experiment results shown in Fig. \ref{exp_ite}, the average SNR is only 4.8 dB without RIS, while the CE algorithm enhances the SNR to nearly 12 dB, which indicates superior SNR improvement than the benchmarks.
+The difference in channel models between the simulations and the experiments in the RC will result in performance differences in the early iterations, which can be observed in Fig. \ref{result_ite}.
+Both simulation and experiment outcomes demonstrate that the proposed CE algorithm brings a better quality of service for the end-user.

+\subsection{Channel Hardening}

+Channel hardening involves changing the number of RIS elements.
+However, practical RIS devices do not allow to configure only parts of elements due to hardware limitations.
+In the experiment, $N^* = \lceil N / N_0 \rceil$ RIS devices are used, and if $N < N_0 N^*$, then $N_0 N^* - N$ RIS elements will be set to be zeros in order to imitate that $N$ elements are optimized.

-The channel hardening performance of the proposed CE algorithm and the benchmarks is evaluated on different numbers of RIS elements as shown in Fig. \ref{result_ch}, where the results are given by the average SNR, 10\% and 90\% quantiles of 500 collected SNRs.
+The channel hardening performance of the proposed CE algorithm is compared against the benchmarks as shown in Fig. \ref{result_ch}, where the results are given by the average SNR (solid lines), 10\% and 90\% quantiles of 1000 collected SNRs (dashed lines) for measuring the channel hardening effects.

-From Fig. \ref{sim_ch}, the simulation results show that the proposed CE algorithm and the two MC-based algorithms achieve almost the same performance with small number of elements, i.e., $N = 10$.
-When $N$ is increased from 10 to 304, the proposed CE algorithm enhances the average SNR from -9 dB to 17 dB and reduces the gap between 10\% and 90\% quantiles from 3.4 dB to 1.3 dB.
-For $N = 304$, compared to the benchmarks, the proposed CE algorithm improves the average SNR by more than 9 dB and the gap is also smaller.
-A curve of $N^2$ is also illustrated in the figure, which demonstrates the CE algorithm can achieve similar trend as indicated by the square law expectation \cite{Bjornson2021} between the SNR and the $N^2$.